Types of Pedals

 Other Pedal Considerations

 If you've decided that you're indeed interested in clipless mountain bike pedals, then you are in the right place.
-There are just a few other details that are important to consider before you start selecting a specific pedal to buy.
+There are just a few other details that are important to consider before you start selecting the best pedal for you.

-Figuring out what you're desired type of riding is will help you make the proper pedal decision.
-Are you wearing spandex and going for cardio?
-In general cross country riders won't need quite as much platform and can be rewarded with smaller, lighter weight pedals.
+What type of riding do you do?
+Hitting the trails or hucking the jumps?
+In general, cross-country riders won't need quite as much surface area and can get by with smaller, lighter weight pedals.
 Are you an aggressive trail rider looking to test some limits?
-Trail and all mountain riders are going to benefit from a bit more substance beneath their soles.
-Mini platforms are a good place to start, they'll provide quicker entry and a much more solid base for your pedal stroke.
+Trail and all-mountain riders are going to benefit from a bit more substance beneath their soles.
+Mini platforms are a good place to start — they'll provide quicker entry and a much more solid base for your pedal stroke.
 More aggressive and gravity oriented riders are going to tend toward the larger, traction pin laden pedals.
-These are basic guidelines but they're also generalizations, keep reading to hone in on what might work best for you.
+These are basic guidelines, but they're also generalizations, keep reading to hone in on what might work best for you.

-The most often discussed type of pedal adjustment is release tension and we feel its fairly important.
-Being able to have a release tension that you're comfortable with will help you feel confident, knowing that you can get out of the pedal easily but not too easily.
-Some manufacturers provide a 'one tension works for all' product, we find that it works for most.
-Riders on either end of the strength or weight spectrum might prefer the ability to customize the release tension.
-Adjustability of float is another consideration and refers to how far your heel will have to move before initiating release.
-Most of the pedals we review offer some type of adjustment in the float, most often by changing the cleats or their mounting orientation.
+The most often discussed type of pedal adjustment is release tension, and we feel its fairly important.
+Finding a release tension that you're comfortable with will help you feel confident, knowing that you can get out of the pedal easily but not too easily.
+Some manufacturers provide a one tension works for all product.
+We find that this works for most.
+Riders on either end of the strength or weight spectrum might prefer the ability to customize release tension.
+Float adjustability is another consideration and refers to how far your heel will have to move before initiating the release.
+Most of the pedals we review offer some float adjustment, most often by changing the cleats or their mounting orientation.
 Lateral float is another consideration.
 Some pedals allow your entire foot to move side to side a few millimeters, it can feel disconcerting for some but is touted as being beneficial for the knees.

-Certain pedals are designed to work better with certain shoes, so it would be wise for you to consider your shoe and pedal purchase simultaneously.
-If you're prone to getting rowdy on the bike, (you know who you are) you'll benefit from a bit more shoe and pedal.
-We think of clipless mountain shoes in these two broad categories.
+Certain types of shoes are designed to work better with certain types of pedals, so it's wise for you to consider your shoe and pedal purchase simultaneously.
+If you're prone to getting rowdy on the bike, (you know who you are), you'll benefit from a bit more shoe and pedal.
+We think of clipless mountain shoes in these three broad categories.

-These shoes are designed for pedal efficiency but also walk-ability and some degree of foot protection.
-You'll typically see lugged soles or sticky rubber instead of the hard plastic outsole you'd see on cross country shoes.
-Some examples of enduro shoes are the Giro Terraduro, and the Fiveten Kestrel.
+These shoes are designed for pedal efficiency, but also walkability and foot protection.
+You'll typically see lugged soles or sticky rubber instead of the hard plastic outsole you'd see on cross country shoes, they range in midsole size from 95-105mm.Downhill Mountain Bike Shoes

-A set of clipless pedals with cleats included can be found for as low as $30 or as much as $450.
-Typically, the more you spend, the less (grams) you get.
-If weight isn't your main deciding factor, you'll probably be happier with the performance of your pedals and the have saved some dollars.
-There are bargains out there, like the Shimano M530 and there are $180 pedals that we feel are 'totally worth it'.
-Pedals constitute two of your five points of contact with the bike, we're of the opinion that being too frugal in this department can lower the overall ride quality you experience.
+There are bargains out there, like the Shimano M530 SPD and there are $180 pedals that we feel are worth the money.
+Pedals make up two of your five points of contact with the bike.
+We believe that being too frugal in this department can lower the overall quality of your ride.

 We hope that our research and testing helps you choose the best pair of pedals for your riding style and needs.
-Options are endless but following the basic guidelines we have laid out can really help with making a solid purchase.
+Options are endless, but following the basic guidelines we have laid out can help you make a solid purchase.